fbpx

 4. I hate the status quo

-I don’t believe that I *need* to have three kids and a white-picket fence to be happy.
-I like to work with entrepreneurs that share my open-minded spirit and aren’t afraid of being different.
+I don’t believe that people *need* to have three kids and a white-picket fence to be happy.
+I like to work with people who share my open-minded spirit and aren’t afraid of being a lil’ different.

-So if we work together, you’ll get go-against-the-grain copy that stands out from the sea of sameness.
+So if we work together, you’ll get go-against-the-grain copy that stands OUT from the sea of sameness.
+Memorable copy that sticks in your readers’ minds looong after they’ve read it.

 Before venturing out on my own, I worked for nearly 4 years in content marketing/copywriting for a U.S. digital agency.
 In other words, I’m not a writer turned copywriter.
 I’m a *marketer* turned copywriter.